The Effects of Clonazepam Use

 - Mild euphoria.
 Many users initially feel a mild sense of euphoria when taking clonazepam.
-Although users may not be intending to get high on this medication, the sensation they feel while taking clonazepam is similar to the sensation of getting high on illegal drugs – this sensation can act to reinforce a rewarding drive, and lead to continued use of the drug.
+Although users may not intend to get high on this medication, the sensation can be extremely pleasurable and rewarding—leading to continued use of the drug and eventually addiction.

 - Drowsiness.
 Since clonazepam acts to relax you, it can cause drowsiness.
 Many users are unable to drive safely while on clonazepam, especially at the beginning of prescribed treatment.